Discovering the hope that lives in the daily rhythms of life.

 I love to tell stories.
 And the stories of my life have been shaped by the greatest story ever told; the story from which all others are born; the story of God.
 My hope is that as I tell the stories of my ordinary life that you will see an extraordinary God at work in the midst.

 In addition to writing here on my personal blog, I am regular contributor for Joy of It, True & Noble, and Portland Moms Blog.
-I work at Joy Of It, a faith based non-profit, as their Content Developer, which involves writing, curriculum development, managing their blog, speaking and teaching.
+I work at Joy Of It, a faith based non-profit, as their Content Developer, which involves contributing to and managing the JOI Blog, curriculum development and writing for the Friendzy Curriculum, and speaking and teaching.

 "It is most lively and productive to think of one body of literature, the Bible, representing in any time and place the testimony of the narrative stretching from Abraham to the Apostles, which can be juxtaposed to any other age by its Psalms being sung again, its letters being read again, its stories and parables being retold.
 Then in the juxtaposition of those stories with our stories there leaps the spark of the Spirit, illuminating parallels and contrasts, to give us the grace to see our age in God's light and God's truth in our words. " -John Howard Yoder